textpattern/textpattern.github.io/tags/if-article-category.md

 </txp:if_article_category>
 ~~~

 It will execute the contained statement if the category name associated with a particular article (Category1 or Category2) matches the values of the name and number attributes.
-Should be used in an 'article' type Textpattern [Form@@ template.
+Should be used in an 'article' type Textpattern @@Form@@ template.

 ## Attributes

 Tag will accept the following attributes (**case-sensitive**):

-* `name="category"`
+`name="category"`
-Comma-separated list of category names (not titles) to match.
+: Comma-separated list of category names (not titles) to match.
 Note the category name is specified in lower case regardless of how you typed its title in the [Categories administration panel](../administration/categories-panel).
 Also note that if you had called your category 'My Category Name' it becomes `my-category-name` when used in tags.
-Default: unset.
+: Default: unset.

-* `number="number"`
+`number="number"`
-Match category in Category1 or Category2 (or both).
+: Match category in Category1 or Category2 (or both).
-Values: `1` or `2`.
+: Values: `1` or `2`.
-Default: unset, causing both categories to be matched against the specified name.
+: Default: unset, causing both categories to be matched against the specified name.

 ## Examples